Tangsang2003/web-development/README.md

   - When linking different entities, it might become inefficient than as compared to SQL.
   - It is good in terms of scalability.

+### 10.1 SQL
+- CRUD
+  - Create
+  - Read
+  - Update
+  - Delete

+- Most commonly used SQL Queries can be found in this [README.](./SQL/README.md)